2-member Bike Lifters Gang Busted - UrduPoint

 2-member Bike Lifters Gang Busted

-RAWALPINDI, (UrduPoint / Pakistan Point News - 1st Jan, 2025) The Airport Police on Wednesday busted a two-member bike lifters gang and recovered six stolen motorcycles from them.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 7th Jan, 2025) The Ganjmandi Police on Tuesday arrested a two-member bike lifters gang and recovered three stolen motorcycles from their possession.

-The arrested accused were identified as Saleem and Muhammad Ali, a Rawalpindi Police spokesman said.
+Weapons were also recovered from the arrested accused Khurram and Aftab, a Rawalpindi Police spokesman said.

 Recent Stories